-60DIRK VANDEWALLE, LIBYA SINCE INDEPENDENCE: OIL AND STATE-BUILDING (1998); John Enteelis, Oil Wealth and the Prospects for Democratization in the Arabian Peninsula: The Case of Saudi Arabia, in ARAB OIL: IMPACT ON THE ARAB COUNTRIES AND GLOBAL IMPLICATIONS 77 (Naiem A. Sherbiny & Mark A. Tesler, eds., 1976).
+^{73.} See generally DIRK VANDEWALLE, LIBYA SINCE INDEPENDENCE: OIL AND STATE-BUILDING (1998); John Enteelis, Oil Wealth and the Prospects for Democratization in the Arabian Peninsula: The Case of Saudi Arabia, in ARAB OIL: IMPACT ON THE ARAB COUNTRIES AND GLOBAL IMPLICATIONS 77 (Naiem A. Sherbiny & Mark A. Tesler eds., 1976).

-Oil causes other problems as well that are not accounted for by the rentier state hypothesis.
-In particular, scholars have observed that states with natural resource wealth such as oil tend to have more civil wars.61 This phenomenon makes sense from our perspective: natural resources are worth fighting over, and coalitions that control a country will control its natural resources.
-While incumbent leaders cannot, as a practical matter, rid themselves of natural resources such as oil in order to reduce the chances of civil war, rulers can stifle entrepreneurship, thereby reducing societal wealth and reducing the growth of an educated middle class that might attempt to gain control of government, or at least pressure the incumbent leadership for democratic reforms.
-And, of course, as the threat of civil war increases, incumbent leaders can justify repressive, anti-democratic measures, as well as the care and feeding of a large police state capable of quashing both violent unrest and democratic initiatives.
+over, and coalitions that control a country will control its natural resources.
+While incumbent leaders cannot, as a practical matter, rid themselves of natural resources such as oil in order to reduce the chances of civil war, rulers can stifle entrepreneurship, thereby reducing societal wealth and hampering the growth of an educated middle class that might attempt to gain control of government, or at least pressure the incumbent leadership for democratic reforms.
+Of course, as the threat of civil war increases, incumbent leaders can justify repressive, anti-democratic measures, as well as the care and feeding of a large police state capable of quashing both violent unrest and democratic initiatives.